davidzkm/MyCityMySoundsConcertEdition/README.md

 *	Open the conductor remote

 	-> this is only for the conductor who controls which categories are highlighted at certain points in time.
-	-> in a separate (mobile-) browser window type the previously mentioned address but instead of "concert" type "conductor_remote"
-	-> once you click on a certain cetegory the respective markers are shown on the map
+	-> in a separate (mobile-) browser window type the previously mentioned address with the additional path entry "remote" -> once you click on a certain cetegory the respective markers are shown on the map

 *	Trouble Shooting